Avanafil (By mouth)

 How to Use This Medicine

-- Take this medicine about 30 minutes before having sex.
-Do not use it more than once a day.
+- Take this medicine about 15 minutes before you have sex.
+Do not take it more than once a day.
 Always allow at least 24 hours between doses.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Do not use this medicine if you also use a nitrate medicine, often used to treat angina or high blood pressure.
 Nitrate medicines include nitroglycerin, isosorbide, amyl nitrate, butyl nitrate, and nitrite.